djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 - $m(s)$ is the large-scale mean or trend;
 - $\varepsilon(s)$ is the residual spatial variation around that trend.

-This separation is one of the most important ideas in geostatistics.
+This separation is fundamental in geostatistics.

 ### What is being calculated?